lifthrasiir/rustlog/content/why-large.md

 There is actually a good reason that the traditional linker behaves so.
 The linker is commonly used in C and C++ languages among others, and each file is compiled individually.
 This is a sharp difference from Rust where the entire crate is compiled altogether.
 Unless required functions are scattered throughout files, the linker can fairly easily get rid of unused files at once.
 It’s not perfect, but reasonably approximate what we want—removing unused functions.
 One disadvantage is that the compiler is unable to optimize function calls pointing to other files; it simply lacks a required information.

-C and C++ folks had been fine with that approximation for decades, but in the recent decade they had enough and started to provide an option to enable the *link-time optimization* (LTO).
+C and C++ folks had been fine with that approximation for decades, but in the recent decades they had enough and started to provide an option to enable the *link-time optimization* (LTO).
 In this scheme the compiler produces optimized binaries without looking at others, and the linker actively looks at them and tries to optimize binaries.
 It is much harder than working with (internally simplified) sources, and it blows the compilation time up, but it is worth trying if the smaller and/or faster executable is needed.

 So far we have talked about C and C++, but the LTO is much more beneficial for Rust. `Cargo.toml` has an option to enable LTO: